Sundin-I/terraform-ec2-s3/README.md

 ## 🤝 Contributing

-Contributions are welcome!
+### All projects are Licensed under MIT – contributions welcome on GitHub
 To contribute:

 - Fork this repo
 - Create a new branch (`git checkout -b feature-branch`)
 - Commit your changes
 - Push to your fork
 - Open a Pull Request

-For major changes, open an issue first to discuss what you’d like to change.